 Zo Skin Health is sold on Amazon as well as their website, and we consider Amazon to be a more objective resource for customer reviews than a brand's website.

 Zo Skin Health Exfoliating Polish has been reviewed 659 times on Amazon at the time of updating this article, and has an impressive 4.8 out of 5 star average rating.
-The product has an "A" grade on Fakespot, which is a software tool that detects potentially fraudulent Amazon reviews.
-This suggests that all of the reviews are legitimate.

 The top positive review of the product from a verified purchaser comes from an anonymous Amazon Customer who claims the product has had an anti-aging effect: